SeheeKim618/HumanPose2D/README.md

 ```

 ## Citation
-If you find this work or code is helpful in your research, please cite:
+If you find this code is helpful in your research, please cite:
 ````
 @inproceedings{cheng2020bottom,
   title={HigherHRNet: Scale-Aware Representation Learning for Bottom-Up Human Pose Estimation}, author={Bowen Cheng and Bin Xiao and Jingdong Wang and Honghui Shi and Thomas S. Huang and Lei Zhang}, booktitle={CVPR}, year={2020}
+}

+@inproceedings{ding2022davit,
+  title={Davit: Dual attention vision transformers}, author={Ding, Mingyu and Xiao, Bin and Codella, Noel and Luo, Ping and Wang, Jingdong and Yuan, Lu}, booktitle={European conference on computer vision}, pages={74--92}, year={2022}, organization={Springer}
 }

 @inproceedings{SunXLW19,